 Although there are fewer options to join an Offshore practice in the Isle of Man, there is a continued demand for lawyers coming from common law jurisdictions, at any level.
 Outside of the Offshore remit, there are a handful of strong home grown practices on island that offer fantastic quality work.

-Should you wish to explore the market further, please do not hesitate to get in touch.Posted over 1 year ago
+Should you wish to explore the market further, please do not hesitate to get in touch.Posted almost 2 years ago